 These days we know the truth: this is animal abuse.
 The elephants are brutally beaten to become compliant enough to allow human riders, and Thailand’s unethical tiger temples drug the beautiful animals so that visitors can take photos with them.
 Cubs are even separated from their mothers.

 Be an ethical traveler and skip the elephant riding and tiger selfies!

 While the Thai islands are great for their sunsets, don’t forget to plan to spend some time in Thailand’s gorgeous and mountainous north.

 Chiang Mai is one of the most popular spots for solo travel in the world.
 You’ll spend your mornings exploring some of the most beautiful temples in the world, your afternoons hanging out with elephants (just don’t ride them), and your nights eating incredible street food.

 Or head on up to Pai, where you can soak in life at one of the top backpacker towns in the world.

 Bangkok is the hub for pretty much any travel in Thailand (and Southeast Asia more generally).
-So, whether you like it or not, you’re likely to find yourself going through the city at a few points during your solo trip through Thailand.
+So, regardless of whether your itinerary is filled with the tourist hotspots or some off-the-beaten-path destinations, you’re likely to find yourself going through the city at a few points during your solo trip through Thailand.